vgratian/cosine/README.md

 X-axis represents the vector size.
 For the y-axis, three metrics are used:

-- `total_cputime` (user+system) : CPU seconds by the package to fulfill the task, measured externally, but includes time spent to read vectors from files and float conversions.
+- `total_cputime` (user+system) : CPU seconds spent by the package to fulfill the task, measured externally, but includes time spent to read vectors from files and float conversion.
-- `avg_walltime` (per calculation) : Human seconds spent on calculation only, measured by the package iteself, less reliable in reflecting actual resource usage.
+- `avg_walltime` (per calculation) : Human-experienced seconds spent on eachh calculation, measured by the package iteself, less reliable in reflecting actual resource usage.
-- `max_rss` (kilobytes) : measured externally, max memory used by the package.
+- `max_rss` (kilobytes) : max memory used by the package, measured externally.

 As one can see, there is a considerable disparity between performance in all three metrics.